 Mac App Store

 You can update your third-party apps via the Mac App Store (cannot connect to the Mac App Store?).
-This is a simply process.
-As explained above, you can can set up automatically.
+This is a simple process.
+As explained above, you can set up automatically.
 Here is how:

 - Open the Mac App Store from your Dock or Finder